Definition

 Basis for F&A Policy

-As a recipient of federal awards, the University is obligated to comply with costing rules and regulations promulgated by various federal offices.
-These offices include sponsoring agencies such as the National Institutes of Health and the National Science Foundation, and regulatory agencies such as the Office of Management and Budget (OMB).
-This policy has been established to meet the compliance standards set forth in the Uniform Guidance.
+As a recipient of federal funding, the University is obligated to comply with federal cost principles as set forth in the Uniform Guidance.
 The University's adherence to these cost principles and practices is necessary to prevent cost disallowances by the federal government.
-It is the responsibility of principal investigators, department heads, and administrators to understand and comply with this policy.

 Policy Statement